 Start a New Fire Safe Council

-If you are interested in starting a neighborhood FSC, the first step is to talk to your neighbors and build a strong place-based network.
-Because FSCs really are what their leaders make them, their processes, structures and goals vary considerably.
-The Fire Safe Council Handbook, from the California Fire Safe Council, offers clear and helpful guidance for reaching out and organizing your neighbors as a new council.
+NFSCs really are what their leaders make them, their processes, structures and goals vary considerably.
+The Fire Safe Council Handbook, from the California Fire Safe Council, offers some suggestions and guidance for reaching out and organizing your neighbors as a new council.
 Please take a look at the handbook, begin talking to your neighbors, and contact the Mendocino County Fire Safe Council for further assistance.